 Housing remains a fundamental challenge in many countries and parliaments need active support and engagement with the executive arm of government to develop innovative approaches to housing finance.
 One parliamentarian from Kenya suggested that UN-Habitat could work directly with the parliament to identify innovative financing mechanisms to implement the housing goals identified in the national agenda.
-He proposed exploring the feasibility of using resources currently available in savings cooperatives, public insurance companies or social security funds for housing investments to be guaranteed by the national treasury.
-Exploring PPPs further could help lift the country out of the challenge of financing 500,000 affordable housing units.
-He stressed the importance of forums such as the WUF to share knowledge and learn from others that have managed to overcome this challenge.
-Senegal, for example, has managed to build 200,000 affordable housing units since the initiation of a Presidential initiative to raise funds for housing construction through a tax on cement (fonds de l'habitat).
+He proposed exploring the feasibility of using resources currently available

-Stein Erik Lauvås, Norwegian Parliament in Parliamentarian Roundtable © UN-Habitat
+Stein Erik Lauvås, Norwegian Parliament in Parliamentarian Roundtable \circledast UN-Habitat